gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Enables or disables the automatic response caching for HTTP 1.0 (or older) requests.
 This buffering mechanism is mainly used for HTTP 1.0 keep-alive which replies on a proper `Content-Length` response header.

-If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicity via [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly via the first [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) call).
+If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicitly via [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly via the first [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) call).

-If you want to output huge response data in a streaming fashion (via the [ngx.flush](http://wiki.nginx.org/HttpLuaModule#ngx.flush) call, for example), then you MUST turn off this directive to prevent memory footprint boost.
+To output very large response data in a streaming fashion (via the [ngx.flush](http://wiki.nginx.org/HttpLuaModule#ngx.flush) call, for example), this directive MUST be turned off to minimize memory usage.

 This directive is turned `on` by default.